What Legal Issues Are Important for Reiki Practitioners in California?

 Registration valid in all 50 states

-You may also wish to obtain malpractice insurance.
-Low cost policies are available through many insurance organizations, including the International Association of Reiki Professionals.
+You may also wish to obtain business liability insurance.
+Policies are available through many insurance organizations, including:

 By Anne Reith, Ph.D.